Freedom Camping Bylaw review 2024

 Local Government New Zealand has provided more information and guidance on what Council’s should consider when making a bylaw under the Freedom Camping Act.
 Read the guidance here

-This will be supported by a strong focus on education, with an emphasis on responsible camping practices and the new self-containment certifications.
-Our summer ambassadors will be tasked with engaging with visitors, heading to popular freedom camping spots to share information on how to camp responsibly, local expectations and promoting local campgrounds nearby.
+Signage and public information have been updated.
+This is being supported by a strong focus on education, with an emphasis on responsible camping practices and the new self-containment certifications.
+Our summer ambassadors are tasked with engaging visitors, heading to popular freedom camping spots to share information on how to camp responsibly, local expectations and promoting local campgrounds.
+For more information, please visit our Responsible Camping webpage

 Frequently asked questions

 We've provided answers to some frequently asked questions below.
-This is a live document and will be updated regularly.

 Ask a question